ecilasun/NekoIchi/README.md

 This, in combination with the https://github.com/ecilasun/riscvtool should let you experiment and upload your own binaries to the SoC.

 Please use ./build.sh to generate a new ROM_nekoichi.coe alongside samples; which you can then paste over the contents of the BIOS.coe file.
 I haven't spent time to clean up the uploader and samples yet, updates will move the tools possibly into one git repo in near future.

+To upload any sample code to the SoC, use a command as in the following example after running build.sh:
+./build/release/riscvtool gpupipetest.elf -sendelf 0x10000

+For regular ELF binaries, the address 0x10000 is the default unless you use a custom linker script in which case you'll need to make sure the address range 0x00000000-0x00002000 is untouched (the loader lives in this region)
+After an executable loads and main() starts executing, it's OK to use the aforementioned loader address range to store data.

 ## External IPs: